Skip to main content

 Analysing activity on My Favourite Holiday Cottages: the other trend we have noticed is the fall in click-throughs, from adverts to websites, for properties still not offering Wi-Fi facilities.

-The growth in tablets (Kindle etc.) means that just about everybody expects to be bringing and using them while on holiday – even if only to download new books to read during their stay or check the local weather forecast (the BBC weather app had its five millionth download this week).
+The growth in tablets (Kindle, etc.) means that just about everybody expects to bring and use them while on holiday—even if only to download new books to read during their stay or check the local weather forecast (the BBC weather app had its five millionth download this week).

 So, if you’re still without Wi-Fi, remember that it would seem that Wi-Fi has become as necessary as fridges and washing machines.
 You should find that the installation and monthly cost will be much less than the value of the bookings you’re losing to local Wi-Fi-enabled competitors.